Introduction to Smart Contracts

 Before building smart contracts on Ethereum, you must set up your development environment.
 You can go one of two ways here.
 Your development environment can be set up either in the browser or locally on your PC.
 Remix IDE and EthFiddle are two examples of the latter.
 The latter are represented by Hardhat and Truffle.
 A setup with all of the components required for developing a piece of software is referred to as a development environment.
 In this work, we make an effort to construct a development environment that consists of the numerous processes and resources that are necessary to generate smart contracts.
 Here are the essential steps:

 Install an Ethereum Client: Ethereum clients like Geth or Parity allow you to connect to the Ethereum network.
 Install your preferred client to proceed.
 However, a free endpoint from QuickNode will do the trick since that’s overkill for retrieving logs.
 In order to retrieve data from the Ropsten testnet, where your contract is hosted, you will need a Ropsten endpoint.
-See here for more details.
+See here to learn How to write an Ethereum smart contract using Solidity more details.

 Code Editor: Choose a code editor with Solidity support.
 Visual Studio Code is a popular choice, offering extensions and tools specifically designed for Ethereum development.
 It is the most powerful integrated development environment (IDE) that Microsoft has to offer and comes with a broad variety of different options for customization.